codingMustache/codingMustache/README.md

 ## Joke of the Day

-Never Trust Someone With Graph Paper...

-They're always plotting something.
+Why don't sharks eat clowns?
+Because they taste funny.

 ## Daily Trivia

-Which computer language would you associate Django framework with?
+Which of these is not a key value of Agile software development?
- 1. Java
+ 1. Individuals and interactions
- 2. C++
+ 2. Customer collaboration
- 3. Python
+ 3. Comprehensive documentation
- 4. C#
+ 4. Responding to change

 <details>
   <summary>Answer</summary>
-  Python
+  Comprehensive documentation
 </details>